oe149499/virtual-whiteboard-nea/CS NEA/Analysis/Objectives v2.md

 		- Font size: Number (standard font size unit)
 		- Text: **text**
 			- If the **item** is **deselected** while the property consists only of whitespace it should be deleted
-	- Actions:
-		- Bold, Italic, Strikethrough, Underline
-			- Apply the formatting options (through Markdown) around the cursor (or the whole field if nothing is selected)
 1. Link: a hyperlink
 	- Displays a clickable link which opens in a new tab
 	- **Properties**: Transform